Bibi10/Blockchain_Path/README.md

     storage: variables defined at the top level inside of the contract. (ex: items)
     memory: Structs ( Refer to http://solidity.readthedocs.io/en/v0.4.21/types.html if you do not know what a struct is) Storage is a key-value store where keys and values are both 32 bytes.
 Memory: Memory is a byte-array, which hold the data in it until the execution of the function.
+Storage refers to variables stored permanently on the blockchain.
+Memory variables are temporary, and are erased between external function calls to your contract.
+Think of it like your computer's hard disk vs RAM.

 VII - SMART CONTRACTS

 - Intro
 Smart Contract
 Smart Contract are written in solidity language and allow developers to interact with the ethereum blockchain.

+- Immutability of Contracts
+After you deploy a contract to Ethereum, its immutable, which means that it can never be modified or updated again.
+The smart contract code is law and no one can later change that function and give you unexpected results.

 - Contract Structure
 Contract are similar to class in object-oriented languages.
 - Creating smart Contract